patrickmaynard/canadian-contaminated-sites/README.md

 -- Use   pip install -r requirements.txt   to install all required libraries.

--- Use   python run-unit-tests.py   to run some basic unit tests.
+-- Use   python2 run-unit-tests.py   to run some basic unit tests.
 (You should get "OK" as your result.
 Any other result probably means you're missing a dependency.)

--- Use   python import-test-records.py   to import a set of test records into a testing version of our database.
+-- Use   python2 import-test-records.py   to import a set of test records into a testing version of our database.
 You should get a screenfull of text.

 -- Now run     diff test-db-dump-for-compare-output.txt test-db-dump-for-compare-baseline.txt